FardinIqbal/Web-Server-and-Proxy-Server-/README.md

 ## Introduction

-This assignment consists of implementing:
+This project consists of implementing:

 1. A simple **web server** that serves files over HTTP (Part A).
 2. A **proxy server** that forwards HTTP requests and caches responses (Part B).